 Sharon M. Wynn

-Sharon is one of the four founders of the Spirit of a Child Foundation; she is an accomplished training instructor and product support specialist for a global software company.
-Her career journey started at the age of eighteen.
+Sharon is one of the four founders of the Spirit of a Child Foundation.
+She is an accomplished training instructor and product support specialist for a global software company.
+Her career journey started at the age of 18.
 She was one of the youngest trainers to be scouted and selected to perform nationwide system implementations.
-Sharon’s accomplishments extend beyond business time and extensive travel; she is currently pursuing another degree in business management at Florida State University.
+Sharon’s accomplishments extend beyond business time and extensive travel.
+She recently achieved a degree in business management at Florida State University.

 • • •